-Additional information on procedures for producing Current Employment Statistics (CES) estimates is available on the Bureau of Labor Statistics (BLS) website here
+and procedures for producing Current Employment Statistics (CES) estimates is available on the BLS website here

 PLEASE NOTE: The March Labor Report will be released on Thursday, April 17.